List of 40 Famous Forests in India to visit

 Ranthambore National Park is amongst the few green areas of India’s desert state of Rajasthan.
 The forest is mainly grassland, and dry deciduous trees outnumber evergreen plants.

 This famous jungle in India is named after the famous Ranthambore Fort.
-In 1955, It was first started as Sawai Madhopur Game Sanctuary.
+In 1955, it was first started as the Sawai Madhopur Game Sanctuary.
 Later, it joined Sawai Man Singh Sanctuary and Keladevi Sanctuary to form a tiger reserve of 1,334 sq km.

 Entrance to the Ranthambore Tiger Reserve